 NUT-FREE OPTION: If you can’t have almond flour, you can use coconut flour instead.

 The amount will NOT be the same, though.
 Use 1 teaspoon of coconut flour to replace each tablespoon of almond flour in any chaffle recipe.

 Can You Substitute Ingredients In Chaffles?

 Yes!
 The basic ingredients in chaffle recipes are eggs and cheese, and other than that, they are pretty forgiving.
 Feel free to play around or swap out anything you don’t like.

 If you have allergies or intolerances to the main ingredients, here are some options for those:

-- Substituting Eggs – If you can’t have eggs, you can substitute a flax egg in any chaffle recipe.
-Here is how to make flax eggs.
+- Substituting Eggs – If you can’t have eggs, you can substitute a flax egg in any chaffle recipe, but I have not texted other egg substitutes.